AutoViML/lazytransform/README.md

 - `date_to_string`: default is False.
 If you want to use date variables as strings (categorical), then set it as True.You can use this option when there are very few dates in your dataset.
 If you set it as False, it will convert it into date time format and extract up to 20 features from your date time column.
 This is the default option and best option.
 - `transform_target`: default is False.
 If you want to transform your target variable(s), then set it as True and we will transform your target(s) as numeric using Label Encoding as well as multi-label Binary classes.
 This is a great option when you have categorical target variables.
 - `imbalanced`: default is False.
 If you have an imbalanced dataset, then set it to True and we will transform your train data using BorderlineSMOTE or SMOTENC which are both great options.
 We will select the right SMOTE function automatically.
 - `combine_rare`: default is False.
 This is a great option if you have too many rare categories in your categorical variables.
-It will automatically combine those categories which are less than 1% of the dataset into one combined category called "rare_categories".
-You can also set it to False and we will not transform.
+It will automatically combine those rare categories which are less than 1% of the dataset into one combined category called "rare_categories".
+You can also set it to False and we will not transform any of your categories in your categorical variables.
  - `verbose`: This has 3 possible states:
   - `0` silent output.
 Great for running this silently and getting fast results.
   - `1` more verbiage.
 Great for knowing how results were and making changes to flags in input.